Top tips for navigating Making Tax Digital for VAT

-As we get ever closer to the introduction of MTD for VAT businesses and advisers are turning their minds to how to deal with this unpopular measure.
+Making Tax Digital for VAT is now live and businesses and advisers are turning their minds to how to deal with this unpopular measure.
 Below we provide answers to the most common questions.

 Shall I register for Making Tax Digital now?

-If you register now you will be in the pilot system, this may suit you and there may be advantages in being one of the first as more support will be available.
-However, we find that the majority of people just want to join when they have to.
+Yes, but only if you submit monthly VAT returns.
+If you submit quarterly returns and register now, you will be in the pilot system.
+This may suit you and there may be advantages in being one of the first as more support will be available.
+However, we find that most people just want to join when they have to.

 When do I have to register for Making Tax Digital?